pwnedbyisa/dots/debian/setup.md

 > tried wallset<br>
 > installed with --force bc it wasn't detecting dependencies<br>
 > errors out the a$$<br>
-> used the smart wallpaper plugin on debian instead
+> used the smart wallpaper plugin instead
 - polybar config
 - sddm - uzuri-sddm